INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

-Small to medium enterprises are usually the ones low in security and therefore are a primary target for hackers.
+Small businesses get hacked because they are usually the ones low in security and therefore are a primary target for hackers.

 Awareness in the cyber world is still one of the biggest problems as business executives and employees are unaware of the risks that the cyber world holds.

-A lot of hacks happen, because staff is not aware of the risks.
-We encourage SMEs to educate more in terms of cyber security.
+A lot of hacks happen because the staff is not aware of the risks.
+We encourage SMEs to educate more in terms of cybersecurity.
 Not only about your website (what to do and what not do to, how to update and patch the vulnerabilities) but also everything that is happening all over the web.
 Hackers like everyone else innovate and sometimes it is very hard to understand what is legitimate and what not.

-Cyber security is often misunderstood as technical problem, almost every breach is directly or in-directly caused by a bad cyber hygiene or just the lack of security awareness.
-Of course there is a happy ending to the incident mentioned above, the hotel installed firewalls and a new antivirus software, trained its staff and changed the locks into manual (which isn’t actually necessary if you have proper security measures in place.)
+Cybersecurity is often misunderstood as a technical problem, almost every breach is directly or indirectly caused by a bad cyber hygiene or just the lack of security awareness.
+Of course, there is a happy ending to the incident mentioned above, the hotel installed firewalls and a new antivirus software trained its staff and changed the locks into manual (which isn’t actually necessary if you have proper security measures in place.)